dt-12345/material_parser/README.md

       --out                    : path to file to output to; defaults to stdout query_config             : path to JSON search config file info [options] shading_model_name
-    Outputs information about the possible shader options in the provided shading model
+    Outputs information about specified shading model(s) (or shader program if a program index is provided)
     Arguments:
       --shader-archive         : path to the shader archive (needs to be decompressed); defaults to 'material.Product.140.product.Nin_NX_NVN.bfsha'
+      --model-name             : name of shading model, specify if information only about a specific model is desired; defaults to all models in the archive
+      --index                  : index of shader program to dump information about, ignore to dump information about an entire shading model; defaults to -1
-      --archive-name           : name of shader archive; defaults to the shading model name --out                    : path to file to output to; defaults to 'ShaderInfo.yml' shading_model_name       : name of shading model within archive to print info about
+      --no-options             : skip dumping of shader options in output; defaults to include options --out                    : path to file to output to; defaults to 'ShaderInfo.json' shading_model_name       : name of shading model within archive to print info about

 Examples: